TGA309/Hell-s_Kitchen/README.md

 # Hell-s_Kitchen
-Github repository for Scratch based game Hell's Kitchen.
+This is the github repository for the Scratch based game Hell's Kitchen.